 The same with Kim Fowley, the way I was able to care for him in his last days.
 I was able to resolve something that caused me great pain when I was a kid, now that pain is gone.
 I thought a reunion would not only show ourselves how magical we were together, but also be able to put to rest some bad feelings we had as kids.
 Now I realize it is not going to happen, even though I wish it would have and believed it was going to.
 You have to move on with your life and move past it.
 That is what I have done, I have just let it go.

 CrypticRock.com – That is a good outlook.
-Well, you have kept yourself active of recent, performing shows and now you return in 2015 with your first studio album in thirty-five years titled Reverie.
+Well, you have kept yourself active in recent, performing shows and now you return in 2015 with your first studio album in thirty-five years titled Reverie.
 What was the writing and recording process like for this material?

 Cherie Currie – Four songs were written with Kim Fowley in his apartment with my son, and Lita Ford was there as well.
 Within three days, we were in the studio.
 Kim had become so ill that he could not be there on that last day, so he turned the record over to my son Jake.
 From that point on, Jake became the producer of the record.
 Jake and I wrote and recorded songs.
 We finished the record while he was also signed to a record label, making a record of his own.
 That is why it took a little longer than I had hoped.
 I was really hoping the record could be finished before Kim passed away.
 It was literally weeks after he passed that the record was finished.
 It really was quite an experience.

 CrypticRock.com – It sounds like you went through a lot to get this record done.
-It is sad Kim did not get to see the finish product, but chances are he would be very happy with it.
+It is sad Kim did not get to see the finished product, but chances are he would be very happy with it.

 Cherie Currie – He had asked me to hire Brant Biles, a very talented mixer.
 He mixed and mastered the record.
 Kim knew if I hired him it would sound great.
 He was at least able to hear a few of the songs before he passed, and he was thrilled with them.
 I think that kind of put him at ease as well.
 Kim knew he would make the record sound good.
 Kim had a hand in it all the way to the end.

-CrypticRock.com – That is really a great to hear that.
+CrypticRock.com – That is really great to hear that.
 The record does sound excellent, so Kim did a good job steering you to work with Brant Biles.

 Cheri Currie – Yes, I am very blessed that my son is the writer and producer that he is as well.
 Without Jake, I do not know where I would have gone with Kim as ill as he was.
 We would have had four songs, and that would have been it.
 Jake came up to the plate, and helped finish this record.
 I am very proud of him.
 He is a very talented young man who just happens to be my son.